kubecost/docs/add-key.md

 This specific parameter can be configured under `kubecostProductConfigs.productKey.key` in your [_values.yaml_](https://github.com/kubecost/cost-analyzer-helm-chart/blob/84dfbe4addedfee55b50af6ca44c1f62966d4457/cost-analyzer/values.yaml#L426).

-> **Note**: you must also set the `kubecostProductConfigs.productKey.enabled` config to `true` when using this option.
+> **Note**: You must also set the `kubecostProductConfigs.productKey.enabled` config to `true` when using this option.
 That this will leave your secrets unencrypted in _values.yaml_.
 Use a Kubernetes secret as in the previous method to avoid this.

 ## In product

-To apply your license key within the Kubecost UI, visit the Overview page and then select *Upgrade* in the page header.
+To apply your license key within the Kubecost UI, visit the Overview page, then select *Upgrade* in the page header.

 Next, select *Add Key* in the dialog menu shown below.